 Hailing from Sweden and steadfast in promoting their left-wing politics throughout their career, Refused were one of the most influential hardcore bands of the 90s.
 Critics loved the group, not least of all for the Refused’s apparent insistence on remaining an underground group.

 But, by the time 1998’s The Shape of Punk to come had been released, the group had inched their way into the rock charts.
 Naturally, they did the only thing that cult favorites can do and they split up.
 Their legend cast a shadow on many hardcore groups that followed them.
+All hype aside, Refused may truly be one of the top punk bands of the 90s.
+Their record still holds up despite a rather flimsy average of late.

 The band has subsequently returned, is active today and continues to promote many of the same values.
 Critics still love them and many of their original fans have stuck around.
+Their single-mindedness and the influence they have had on many other groups, certainly warrant consideration as one of the greatest punk bands of all time.

 If Nirvana dominated the 1990s showed just how much success rock and punk could enjoy, Sonic Youth did the same in terms of the critical praise a single group could receive.
 Focusing on texture, focused experimentation and wearing their numerous influences on their sleeves, Sonic Youth acted like a guide through rock’s underground.

-Other pop punk bands may have sold more records during the 90s, but few received the admiration of their peers and of the press as Bad Religion.
-The group recorded numerous well crafted records, created their own punk rock record label and promoted their core political and religious values throughout their career.
+Other pop-punk bands may have sold more records during the 90s, but few received the admiration of their peers and of the press as Bad Religion.
+The group recorded numerous well-crafted records, created their own punk rock record label and promoted their core political and religious values throughout their career.

 By 1994 the band had even released a hit with the album Stranger than fiction.
 But, they showed little eagerness to continue crafting pop gems.
-Instead they have released albums consistently, rarely straying from their vision.
+Instead, they have released punk albums consistently, rarely straying from their vision.
 For this, the punk rock elite has never really changed its opinion of the Greg Gaffin fronted band.

 The Nation of Ulysses